DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/finish.md

 - Things will break at scale, there is no avoiding it.
 - To catch these regressions, we can use end-to-end tests (Synthetics) and monitoring (RUM).
 - To catch them as early as possible, we can deploy carefully with the canary strategy, and use CI/CD to trigger tests before publishing the changes.

+> TODO failures are unavoidable, in a context of agile dev, etc., what is key: minimizing downtimes for your users